Crosslisted as: MCEN 4228/5228; CHEM 4751/5751; PHYS 7810-004/4810-001

 Presentations:

-Each student will give two oral presentations, in teams if necessary, on the primary literature reading assignments.
-These presentations will be followed by a discussion led by the presenting student(s) to critically analyze the reading material and to review what students have learned from the presentation and the reading material.
+Each student will give two oral presentations, typically in teams, on the primary literature reading assignments.
+These presentations will be followed by a discussion led by the presenting student(s) to critically analyze the reading material.

 Paper:

-Each student will write a 6-8 page paper (10-12 for graduate students) that either proposes (i) an experiment using biophysical techniques with quantitative estimates, (ii) a critique of a set of papers, (iii) a design project (upon approval by an instructor) or (iv) a topic mutually agreed upon between the student and an instructor.
-Paper is due April 28th by 5 PM.
+Each student will write a 6-8 page paper (10-12 for graduate students) that either proposes (i) an experiment using biophysical techniques with quantitative estimates, (ii) a critique of a set of papers, (iii) a design project (upon approval by the instructor) or (iv) a topic mutually agreed upon between the student and the instructor.
+Paper is due May 2nd by 5 PM.

 Texts (required for course):